NoahHargrove/Dessert-Club/README.md

 There is a folder called “Dessert Survey Web Application & Data.”
 Files are separated by either the first or final dessert survey.
 To run the code, open Google Apps Script and create a new project.
-Then create a file named `Code.gs` and copy-paste the code from the `code_gs` text file.
+Then create a file named `Code.gs` and copy-paste the code from the `Code.gs` text file.
 Also, create another file called `WebApp.html` and copy-paste the respective code there.
 Then hit deploy and test deploy.
 You should be able to see the code, and if adding a response, see it in the shared Google Sheets.
 Alternatively, you can create your own Google Sheet and